Grow visibly thicker, fuller hair

 Saw Palmetto

-It’s not as well-researched (nor as effective) as its FDA-approved counterparts, but research suggests that the plant ingredient saw palmetto is a partial DHT blocker.
+It’s not as well-researched (nor as effective) as its FDA-approved counterparts.
+But research suggests the plant ingredient saw palmetto can act as a partial DHT blocker.

-Receding hairlines are common, regardless of race or gender.
-If you are dealing with a receding hairline as a Black male, here's what to keep in mind:
+Receding hairlines are common among men of all races, ages, and life stages.
+If you’re dealing with a receding hairline as a Black male, here’s what to keep in mind:

 • Black men may notice receding hairlines more quickly due to generally lower hair density.
-However, the curly and coily nature of Black hair can make thinning less apparent.
-Additionally, conditions like CCCA are more prevalent in Black men and can contribute to hair loss.
+But the curly and coily texture of Black hair can make thinning less apparent.

 • Effective treatments for hair loss include finasteride and minoxidil, with combined use offering potentially even better results.
 Other options include hair transplant surgery, hair products like saw palmetto shampoos, low-level light therapy, microneedling, and lifestyle adjustments.